-- Adjust signal timing to add an east/west leading bicycle/pedestrian interval or allow for left turns from Blueridge Avenue onto Georgia Avenue that are only possible during a protected phase. - Both recommendations aim are intended to reduce left-hook collisions between bicyclists and turning motor vehicles. - 10.
-Reconfigure Blueridge Avenue to have a 7 foot raised separated bike lane, a 6 foot buffer, two 11 foot travel lanes, a 6 foot buffer, and a 7 foot separated bike lane. - These lanes provide dedicated space for bicyclists in both directions. - This reconfiguration removes both parking lanes.
+- Adjust signal timing to add an east/west leading bicycle/pedestrian interval or allow for left turns from Blueridge Avenue onto Georgia Avenue that are only possible during a protected phase.
+This treatment will slow motorized traffic while not impeding bicyclists. - Both recommendations are intended to reduce left-hook collisions between bicyclists and turning motor vehicles.

+- 10. Reconfigure Blueridge Avenue to have a 7 foot raised separated bike lane, a 6 foot buffer, two 11 foot travel lanes, a 6 foot buffer, and a 7 foot separated bike lane. - These lanes provide dedicated space for bicyclists in both directions. - This reconfiguration removes both parking lanes.